| Sky Map Online User Comments: |

 admin

-Today it's the aniversary of 50 years since Yuri Gagarin became the first human getting into the outer space.
 50 years is a lot of time (half of century) and we still barely have only few people in the lower Earth orbit.
 We can't even send people back to the Moon despite the fact that our technology seems way more advanced.
-Let's just hope that the commercial interest will spark improvements in space exploration.

 4/12/2011 10:53:08 AM